BassantHossam20/BassantHossam20/README.md

 ## Hey! there,  I'm Eng.Bassant Hossam 👋 :
-A third-year undergraduate Computer Science student seeks for personal growth in programming field, with current skills in Software Testing and also in Software Development using C++, and Java Programming Language, Also I'm skilled in development using Object Oriented Programming concepts, and SQL.
+A third-year undergraduate Computer Science student seeks for personal growth in programming field, with current fundamental skills in Software Testing and also in Software Development using C++, and Java Programming Languages.
+Also, I'm skilled in the development using Object Oriented Programming, Data structures, and Database Concepts.

 I'm the founder of Bella Courses Academy, which has started at July 2021.
-Bella Courses was created to help learners in enhancing their skills using active learning strategies.
+Bella Courses was created to help learners in enhancing their soft skills using active learning strategies.

-In conclusion, I am passionate about the Computer Science, Trainings Creations and Delivery, Public Speaking, and Creative Writing.
+In conclusion, I'm passionate about the Computer Science, Trainings Creations and Delivery, Public Speaking, and Creative Writing.
 <br>

 #### Connect with me :